shwinshaker/LipGrow/README.md

   ```

 ## Issues
 * ResNet architecture for ImageNet is slightly from the published one.
-The uneven blocks in every subnetworks requires different grow scheduler for each subnetwork, which requires some extra work
+The uneven number of blocks in every subnetworks requires a different grow scheduler for each subnetwork, which requires some extra work

 ## Citation